-Associate Professor of Conflict Resolution sfederman@sandiego.edu KIPJ 124 how people can negotiate from a position of structural marginality.
+Associate Professor of Conflict Resolution sfederman@sandiego.edu KIPJ 124 slavery, genocide, colonialism, and environmental degradation).
+She also writes about how people can negotiate from a position of structural marginality.
 Prior to her work in peace studies, Federman spent a decade as an international advertising executive working with companies such as Google, Bloomberg, and NFL.